 Caribbean spice is such a party for your mouth, we had to step up every element of this lively dish.
 From caramelised pineapple salsa to coconut rice, each colourful bite is a delight.

-mild Caribbean jerk spice blend
+mild Caribbean jerk seasoning

 long red chilli